 This section shows how to make almond milk with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, see the recipe card below.

 - Grind.
 Use a spice grinder or small food processor to grind almonds until powdered.

 - Blend.
-Put ground almonds into blender and add water and salt.
-Blend until creamy.
+Place ground almonds into a blender, add water and salt, and blend until creamy.

 - Blend again.
-Pour the strained liquid back into the blender and add your favorite add-ins (if any — see below!).
+Pour the strained mixture back into the blender and add your favorite add-ins (if any — see below!).
 Blend again.
 Enjoy!